lupyuen/pinetime-rust-mynewt/rust/app/src/mcuboot.md

     //  By Default: Don't call sysinit() to initialise Mynewt drivers and libraries.
 #endif

     //  MCUBoot does its work here.
-Swap Active and Standaby Firmware if required. boot_go(&rsp);
+Swaps Active and Standby Firmware if necessary. boot_go(&rsp);
     flash_device_base(rsp.br_flash_dev_id, &flash_base);
     //  MCUBoot has completed its work.